opencord/openolt/README.md

 ## Known Issues

-* The Minimum BW that should be configured for ITU PON Alloc Object has changed from 16Kbps to 32Kbps from BAL3.1 to BAL3.2 release.
+* The Minimum BW that should be configured for ITU PON Alloc Object has changed from 16Kbps to 32Kbps from BAL3.1 to BAL3.2 release if you are using ALPHA ONUs.
   As per BAL3.x documents, when FEC is disabled, the minimum BW is 16Kbps on the ITU PON Alloc Object.
-This seems to be a discrepency.
-  So, ensure that `cir` + `eir` value is greater than equal to *32000* for XGSPON use case.
+  This seems to be a discrepency on the ALPHA ONU.
+So, ensure that `cir` + `eir` value is greater than equal to *32000* for XGSPON use case for ALPHA ONU.